 We also provide a number of other services for older people and throughout the year we plan various activities for Ageing Well members and those using other Birmingham Settlement services.
 From stage performances to trips to Blackpool, these activities offer you the opportunity to experience something new and are planned around the requests of the community themselves.
 Keep an eye out on our blog and social media pages or sign up to our E-Bulletins to find out more and keep up to date with the latest news.

 If you are in need of support to deal with your debts, help understanding your benefit entitlements or simply need help with budgeting please come and talk to us.
-You can either speak to a member of staff when you are at an Ageing Well session or pop in to our money advice drop in (Monday, Tuesday, Thursday and Friday).
+You can either speak to a member of staff when you are at an Ageing Well session or pop in to our money advice drop in (Monday, Wednesday and Friday 9.30am-12.30pm).
 To find out more about our drop in please visit bit.ly/BSMADI .

 Minimum 4 times a year – 2 hours long